outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

             1. For new portageq --version >=2.2.16, use `emaint sync` instead of `emerge --sync`.
         2. _#_ emerge -avtuDN --with-bdeps=y @world
         3. _#_ emerge -av --depclean
+            1. Cleans the system by removing packages that are  not  associated with  explicitly merged packages.
+Depclean works by creating the full dependency tree from the @world set, then comparing it to installed packages.
+Packages installed, but not part of the dependency tree, will be uninstalled by depclean.
         4. _#_ [optional] revdep-rebuild -pv
             1. _#_ revdep-rebuild -v
             2. It is recommended to perform the 4th step.
 As a tool of `Gentoolkit`, `revdep-rebuild` is Gentoo's Reverse Dependency rebuilder.
 It will scan the installed ebuilds to find packages that have become broken as a result of an upgrade of a package they depend on.
 It can emerge those packages for users automatically but it can also happen that a given package does not work with the currently installed dependencies, in which case you should upgrade the broken package to a more recent version. revdep-rebuild will pass flags to emerge which lets you use the --pretend flag to see what is going to be emerged again before going any further.